 Shows how to identify clipping in your project (includes a discussion of Reason’s signal level meters), and how to avoid clipping in your project by applying a limiter to the Master Section.

-Export your mix from Reason as an uncompressed AIFF or Wave file.
-Then turn it into an AAC or MP3.
+Export your mix from Reason as a compressed audio file in MP3 format.
+You may also export your mix as an uncompressed AIFF or Wave file.

 - Learning Music